hapijs/hapi/README.md

 npm install hapi --save
 ```

-Next create an _index.js_ file and add the following contents to it:
+Next create an _'index.js'_ file and add the following contents to it:
 ```javascript
 var Hapi = require('hapi');